 State Magazine does not purchase freelance material.

-Unsolicited artwork and manuscripts are not accepted, and publisher assumes no responsibilty for return or safety of unsolicited artwork, photographs, or manuscripts.
-Query letters may be addressed to the multimedia editor or [email protected].
+Unsolicited artwork and manuscripts are not accepted, and publisher assumes no responsibility for return or safety of unsolicited artwork, photographs, or manuscripts.
+Query letters may be addressed to the multimedia editor or firstname.lastname@example.org.

 Post of the Month maps are produced by the Office of the Geographer and Global Issues.